ThongTran-Dev/joomlatools-cms/README.md

 Joomlatools CMS
 ===============

-Joomlatools CMS is a packaged distribution of Joomla focussed on web pubkishing.
+Joomlatools CMS is a packaged distribution of Joomla focussed on web publishing.
 It enables professionals and agencies to create a great authoring experience and empower editorional teams, by providing a lightweight framework, documentation and best practice examples.